kristindong/Capstone_Project/README.md

 ## Overview

-The allure of better understanding the relationship between a company’s financial data and it's stock market performance is obvious.
-The market may seem chaotic, but with enough data can we reasonably predict a company's performance?
-Can we determine which factors are significantly tied to a stocks performance?
-We attempt to answer these questions using the tools we learned from this course.
+The allure of better understanding the relationship between a company’s financial data and it's stock performance is obvious.
+The market seems chaotic and random, but with enough data can we reasonably predict a company's stock performance?
+Can we determine which metrics are significantly tied to a stock's movement?
+We attempt to answer these questions by making some simplifying assumptions and using the tools we learned from this course.

-- Identify and assess a suitable data set
-- Clean, prepare, and explore data
-- Analysis
-- Dashboard and Data Story
+**Quesitons this analysis attempts to answer:**

-With data and our sophisticated tools and analysis, we hope to determine if it is possible to predict the performance of a stock (as measured by whether the stock price increased or decreased in one calendar year) from key financial indicators and if so, which indicators are the most strongly tied to a company’s performance and to be able to present our finding in an understandable way.
+1) How well can publicly disclosed financial data predict the performance of a stock, as measured by whether the stock price increased or decreased in the following calendar year?
+2) Which financial indicators have the most predictive power?

 ## Technologies and Tools